wmaynard/platform-common/README.md

 2. Clone all Platform projects you plan on working on to this directory, including `platform-csharp-common`.
 3. Open Rider.
 Create an empty solution named `Platform` in the same directory.
 4. In the Solution window, right click on `Platform` > `Add` >  `Add Existing Project...`.
-5. Add the cloned projects to the solution.
+5. Add any cloned projects to the solution.

 Your directory structure should look like: